Pakistans Coastal NCB Urges Attention To Depleting Marine Resources - UrduPoint

 Captain Badshah of the Pakistan Navy highlighted the Pakistan Navy's contributions to marine protection, particularly through their water treatment, desalination, and mangrove restoration projects.

-He further emphasised establishing a dedicated consortium focused on the restoration of marine and coastal ecosystems.
+He further emphasised on establishing a dedicated consortium focused on the restoration of marine and coastal ecosystems.